spiffe/go-spiffe/v2/examples/spiffe-jwt/README.md

 # HTTP over TLS with JWT

 This example shows how two services using HTTP can communicate using TLS with the server presenting an X509 SVID and expecting a client to authenticate with a JWT-SVID.
-The SVIDs are retrieve, and authentication is accomplished, via the SPIFFE Workload API.
+The SVIDs are retrieved, and authentication is accomplished, via the SPIFFE Workload API.

 The **HTTP server** creates a [workloadapi.X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509Source).